PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-07 06:44:33
+Last updated: 2024-04-07 06:45:06
-Random Quote: It was the white cloak that soiled me, not the other way around.  -  Jaime Lannister
+Random Quote: Sometimes a truce is the most important part of a war. - Professor